AnujAroshA/CoverageXUser/README.md

 ## How to run
 1. Clone the project to a Mac
 2. Open the project in Xcode
-3. Build and run the application targetting a emulator
+3. Build and run the application targetting an emulator
 4. (Optional) If you want to run targetting a real device you may need to change the Team and Bundle Identifier

 ## Notes on approach